unraid/docs/docs/legacy/FAQ/Shrink_array.md

     array, intact with all its data.

-In general, the best choice is to replace an unwanted or disabled drive by assigning a replacement drive, and allowing unRAID to rebuild it.
+In general, the best choice is to replace an unwanted or disabled drive by assigning a replacement drive, and allowing Unraid to rebuild it.
 This way, parity protection for the array is maintained.
 The following methods are for those who do not want to replace the drive, and are OK with a temporary loss of parity protection.
 (There is a method below